On this page

 AFPS pensions are normally taken into account in full as income when working out how much means-tested benefit you can get.
 This is similar to the treatment of civilian 'occupational' or work pensions.

-If you die while still serving in the armed forces, your spouse, civil partner (or in some cases a surviving cohabiting partner) may get a (taxable) pension and a tax-free lump sum.
+Your spouse, civil partner (or in some cases a surviving cohabiting partner) may get a (taxable) pension and, in some cases, a lump sum when you die.
 These payments are usually referred to as 'survivor pensions' or 'dependant’s benefits'.
 Here, we use the term 'survivor pensions'.

-In contrast with war widow(er)'s pensions (see below), these survivor pensions can be paid regardless of whether death was a result of your service.
+An AFPS survivor pension can be paid regardless of whether death was a result of your service.

 Payments made because of injury, illness, disability, and death resulting from service